xpack/web-jekyll/pages/intro.md

 ### Travis

-For example, with the proper scripts configured, the Travis configuration for an xPack is as simple as this:
+For example, with the proper scripts configured, the Travis configuration for an xPack project is as simple as this:

 ```yml
 os: